Vijay-train/github-actions-test/readme_draft.md

 ### Verify and Execute Workflows

-:one: Verify your setup is successful with..
+:one: Verify that your setup is successful:
 ```shell

 $ kubectl get runners